Breastfeeding in Baby’s First Year: A Month by Month Guide

 Into the second and third month, breastfed babies will continue to nurse often and can be kept awake during feeds.
 This is a great time to begin engaging with your baby while nursing.
 This helps the baby learn to fall asleep without depending on being nursed to sleep.
 Some moms do not mind having their baby nurse to sleep.
 What is best for one family is not always what is best for all!

 If you have a formula feeding friend she may be surprised by your baby eating so often.
 It is true that some formula fed babies don’t eat eight or more times a day.
-Formula fed babies often take in more ounces than a breastfed baby, as well as breast milk being more of a laxative than formula (it is normal for breastfed babies to have 5-12 stools a day)!
+Formula fed babies often take in more ounces than a breastfed baby.
+Also, breast milk is more of a laxative than formula (it is normal for breastfed babies to have 5-12 stools a day)!
 This may mean your breastfed baby will wake at night to nurse.
 In these early weeks this is very typical and your infant needs the nutrition at this stage.

 Months 4-6